Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 What to Wear in Lauterbrunnen?

-Lauterbrunnen (and Switzerland in general) is all about functional fashion.
-Whether you’re visiting in the summer or winter, you’ll want to pack athletic gear tailored to the activities on your itinerary, while considering layers to accommodate the temperature differences at the base of the valley versus the peak.
+Lauterbrunnen—and Switzerland in general—is all about functional fashion.
+Whether you’re visiting in the summer or winter, pack athletic gear tailored to the activities on your itinerary while considering layers to accommodate the temperature differences at the valley floor versus the peak.

-When hiking in the summer, consider pairing workout sets with cozy pullovers and vests.
-Incorporating bright colors and bold prints will contrast nicely against the vibrant green landscape: pull in pieces from brands like Set Active, Free People Movement, Alo, New Balance, and Hoka to craft a practical Lauterbrunnen outfit that pops!
+When hiking in the summer, pair workout sets with cozy pullovers and vests.
+Incorporate bright colors and bold prints to contrast stylishly against the vibrant green landscape: pull in pieces from brands like Set Active, Free People Movement, Alo, New Balance, and Hoka to craft a practical Lauterbrunnen outfit that pops!

 Patterned Pullovers